shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

-By implementing the ProductSearchInterface, it is required to implement a `search` function with a `Criteria` and `ShopContextInterface` parameter.
+By implementing the `ProductSearchInterface`, it is required to implement a `search` function with a `Criteria` and `ShopContextInterface` parameters.

 ```php
 public function search(Criteria $criteria, Struct\ProductContextInterface $context)
 ```

-This function is the only public api of this class and has to return a `ProductSearchResult`.
+This function is the only public API of this class and has to return a `ProductSearchResult`.
-The product search should be executed using the original ProductSearchService, therefore the function calls the `search` function on the decorated service to get access on the original search result.
+The product search should be executed using the original `ProductSearchService`, therefore the function calls the `search` function on the decorated service to get access on the original search result.

 ```php
 $result = $this->coreService->search($criteria, $context);
 ```

-After the product search was executed, it is required to check if the provided `Criteria` class contains a `search` condition.
+After the product search has been executed, it is required to check if the provided `Criteria` class contains a `search` condition.
-If the criteria contains no `search` condition, the criteria class contains only filter parameters like `categoryId: 10; filterValues: [1,2]; ..` which is used for a defined products list like the category listing or sliders.
-At this point, the function has to return the original product search result.
+If the criteria contains no `search` condition, the criteria class contains only filter parameters like `categoryId: 10; filterValues: [1,2]; ..` which are used to define products list, like category listings or sliders, and the function has to return, at this point, the original product search result.

 ```php
 if (!$criteria->hasCondition('search')) {
     return $result;
 }
 ```

-In case the criteria contains a `search` condition, the `searchBlog` function can be called to search for blog entries which matches to the provided search term.
+In case the criteria contains a `search` condition, the `searchBlog` function can be called to search for blog entries which matches the provided search term.
 The `searchBlog` function first builds a [`MultiMatchQuery`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) for all relevant search fields:

 ```php
 /**@var $condition SearchTermCondition*/
 $condition = $criteria->getCondition('search');